 USP Bulgaria has the title of being the world’s slowest CBI programme.

 Ease of processing The application for Bulgarian citizenship takes the longest of any other CBI programme worldwide, from two to five years, depending on the investment option chosen by the investor.
 While no local language or knowledge is needed, applicants must undertake an interview upon submitting their application.
 Applicants must also make two formal trips to Bulgaria, to file for permanent residence, and then to register permanent residence and receive the relevant identity documents.
 Following criticism from inter-governmental European bodies about its lack of due diligence, in 2019, Bulgaria tightened its requirements for criminal records, and now demands criminal records both from an applicant’s home country and country of permanent residence.

-Freedom of movement Bulgaria offers visa-free or visa-on-arrival access to 171 countries, including Australia, Japan, South America and Canada, though not to the US, which is a key business hub.
+Freedom of movement Bulgaria offers visa-free or visa-on-arrival access to a growing number of countries (174), including Australia, Japan, South America and Canada, though not to the US, which is a key business hub.
 Bulgaria is currently taking steps towards membership of the Schengen Area.

 Investment options 2

 Option 1 The first option leads to citizenship in five years.
 Applicants must make a refundable donation of $560,000 into a government bond portfolio for five years, after which your investment is returned without interest.
 This entitles applicants to permanent residency and following one year of residency, in which applicants do not need to spend time actually on Bulgarian soil, applicants can undertake the fast-track citizenship path, which involves investing a further $560,000 into government bonds or a Bulgarian company.